DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ```

 ### Edits
 Given a prompt and an instruction, the model will return an edited version of the prompt.
-You can use the `createEditsRequest` function provided by the `ChatGPTAPIManager`.
+You can use the `createEditsRequest` function provided by the `OpenAIAPIManager`.

 ```swift
 ///  Endpoint for generating edits.